 The hydroponic planters will also need to be filled with growth media, the most common being perlite, rockwool, coconut coir and vermiculite.
-Your choice of growth media should be determined by your nutrient solution and the type of plant you’re growing in the system.
+Your choice of growing medium should be determined by your nutrient solution and the type of plant you're growing in the system.

 You can just as easily grow plants from seeds or cuttings using a system based on hydroponic planters, the most common ones being small tomatoes, strawberries, herbs, flowers and spice plants.
 Lettuce and cucumbers aren't bad choices either, but anything larger than that might pose some trouble, as you'll have a hard time finding hydroponic planters that can hold these plants.

 Some planters are self watering, making them even easier to use and more efficient.
 The fact that you don't need to use any pumps or timers to get these hydroponic planters going is a great advantage, but this obviously comes at a higher price.

 Still, saving up that much space and time (and in the long run, you're probably saving money as well with the cutting down of power costs) might be worth it.

 Using hydroponic planters instead of a compact system might not always be the best solution for a particular plant, but the level of customization that they allow and their ability to expand beyond their initial role is a great advantage that can be appreciated by a gardener that's just starting his work in the field, or by an expert that wants to grow his system as fast as he or she is growing the plants it holds.